nielsgl/dspy-optimizer/README.md

 # DSPy Prompt-Optimizer Framework

-A flexible framework that **iteratively improves prompts**-via self-critique and self-repair—until a large-language model (LLM) achieves the desired output on a labelled dataset.
+A flexible framework that **iteratively improves prompts**—via self-critique and self-repair—until a large-language model (LLM) achieves the desired output on a labelled dataset.
 Although the reference implementation targets “amount-excluding-tax” extraction from Dutch invoices, the design is **domain-agnostic**: swap in a new *signature* (I/O schema) and a *base prompt*, and the optimiser will refine prompts for *any* task—information extraction, classification, transformation, or reasoning.

 ---